 Central Whidbey Veterinary Services offers a full range of medical care for your pets and livestock.
 Preventative care is the foundation of our practice, to ensure a long, healthy life for your pets and the long-term health of your herd.
 In addition to emergency veterinary care, we provide the following routine services:

-Preventative care starts with vaccinating your pets against deadly viral diseases.
-Beginning at eight weeks of age for puppies and 6 weeks for kittens they can begin receiving their DA2PP or FVRCP respectively and their rabies vaccine.
+Preventative care starts with vaccinating your pets against deadly viral and bacterial diseases.
+Puppies and kittens begin their DAPP and FVRCP vaccines, respectively, at 8 weeks of age.
+Rabies vaccination can begin at 12 weeks.
+Additional vaccines are available and recommended based on the anticipated lifestyle of the pet.
 It is recommended that all animals receive periodic booster shots based on their lifestyle and risk of exposure.
 Our clinic will work with you to determine which vaccines are most beneficial for your individual pet.

-Small animals should receive yearly exams to ensure they develop and age appropriately.
+Small animals should typically receive yearly wellness exams to ensure they develop and age appropriately.
 A routine exam consists of monitoring weight, vitals, dental health and checking thoroughly for any abnormalities.
 As your pet ages, we recommend periodic blood tests to detect any changes in organ functionality.
-When medical issues are detected early, it can extend the life of your animal companion as well as save you both time and money.
+Early detection of medical issues can extend the life of your animal companion as well as save you both time and money.

 Spay & Neuter